Communist Party USA and American labor movement (1937–1950)

-The Communist Party (CP) and its allies played a role in the United States labor movement, particularly in the 1930s and 1940s, but never succeeded, with rare exceptions, either in bringing the labor movement around to its agenda or in converting their influence in any particular union into membership gains for the Party.
-The CP has had only negligible influence in labor since its supporters' defeat in internal union political battles in the aftermath of World War II and the CIO's (CIO) expulsion of unions in which the party held the most influence in 1950.
+The Communist Party (CP) and its allies played a role in the United States labor movement, particularly in the 1930s and 1940s, but largely wasn't successful either in bringing the labor movement around to its agenda or in converting their influence in any particular union into membership gains for the Party.
+The CP has had only negligible influence in labor since its supporters' defeat in internal union political battles in the aftermath of World War II and the Congress of Industrial Organizations's (CIO) expulsion of unions in which the party held the most influence in 1950.
 The expelled parties were often raided by stronger unions, and most withered away.

 Historiography

 Scholars disagree why the American union movement never formed a major labor party, and why American workers have never embraced socialist parties.
 German sociologist Werner Sombart emphasized the absence of socialism.
 Seymour Martin Lipset compared the US and Canada and asked why Canada had more success; Ira Katznelson looked at weaknesses in the working class, and Kim Voss emphasized early union formations.
-Others argue that a strain of American exceptionalism made U.S. workers resistant to parties that emphasized class struggle.
+Others argue that a strain of American exceptionalism made US workers resistant to parties that emphasized class struggle.
 Some say that Americans downplayed political and social agendas for the sake of unity, so that short-term gains and building strong unions came at the cost of a potential labor party.
 Others say the left lost its power to lead the labor movement by what commenters charged were 'ideological zig-zags'.
 The Communist role within the labor movement support parts of all of these theses.